How to Open .NFO Files in Windows 11

 2. Right-click on the file.

-3. Select “Open with” and then pick “Notepad” from the list of apps.Opening NFO files with Windows 11 Notepad
+3. From the menu that appears, choose “Open with” and then pick “Notepad” from the list of apps.Opening NFO files with Windows 11 Notepad

 Also see: How to Restore Old Legacy Notepad in Windows 11

-If Notepad isn’t listed, click on “Choose another app,” scroll, and select Notepad from there.
+If Notepad isn’t on the list, click on “Choose another app,” scroll down, and pick Notepad.

 App to open .nfo files in Windows 11